mbykov/relax/Readme.md

 # Relax, superagent on a couch

-Relax is a small  [component](http://github.com/component/component) and node.js module.
+Relax is a lightweight, component-based, high-level CouchDB client.
+It's built upon [superagent](http://github.com/visionmedia/superagent) library.
+Relax API eliminates the need to write so criminally-long HTTP-requests in the Couch style.
+Relax API has been inspired by the [jQuery.couch.js](https://github.com/apache/couchdb/tree/master/share/www/script)  API.

-Relax is a high-level CouchDB client on a top of [superagent](http://github.com/visionmedia/superagent).
-It's goal is to help you write not so criminally-long http-requests in Couch style, leaving the rest of a heavy job to a powerful superagent.
-It can be a lightweight replacement of a [jquery.couch.js](https://github.com/apache/couchdb/tree/master/share/www/script) and has almost the same methods.
-Except those that are easier and more reasonable to be used in the console.
-And it is is tiny ~ 10K as non-minified component, and ~20K in standalone form.
+It's available as a 1) [component](http://github.com/component/component) package or as a 2) node.js module, (named relax-component) or as 3) standalone script.
+As script is only ~6K minified and gzipped.

 ## Usage